Bahaeddin Şakir: Second Constitutional Era

 After the proclamation of the Second Constitutional Monarchy in 1908, Şakir returned to Constantinople and to his former duty at the School of Military Medicine.
 He wrote Turkey's first copyrighted textbook on forensic medicine.
 He became a professor on the subject at Haydarpaşa Faculty of Medicine, which was established in 1909 with the merging of military and civilian medical schools.
-The following year, Şakir was elected as the second head of the medical faculty.
+The following year, Şakir was elected president of the medical school.
 He continued writing for the Şura-yı Ümmet.
-Meanwhile, he continued his journalism by harshly criticizing his opponents in his unsigned books titled Ali Kemal Davası (The Case of Ali Kemal) and "Kanuni Esasimizi İhlal Edenler" (Opponents of our Constitution).
+Meanwhile, he continued his journalism by harshly criticizing his opponents in his unsigned books titled Ali Kemal Davası (The Case of Ali Kemal) and "Kanuni Esasimizi İhlal Edenler" (Opponents of Our Constitution).

-Bahaddin Şakir worked as the chief physician in Adrianople's (Edirne) hospital during its siege by the Bulgarians the in the First Balkan War.
+Bahaddin Şakir worked as the chief physician in Adrianople's (Edirne) hospital during its siege by the Bulgarians in the First Balkan War.
 He was captured and then released after the city's surrender.

 He was then appointed head of the political department of the secret organization called Teşkilât-ı Mahsusa (Special Organization), which was established in 1913.
 In the same year, he was appointed to the Directorate of Forensic Medicine, which was established under the General Directorate of Health.

 Armenian genocide

-Bahaddin Şakir brought up deportations as a solution to the "Armenian Question" in the CUP's 1910 congress.
+Bahaddin Şakir brought up deportations as a solution to the "Armenian question" in the CUP's 1910 congress.
 In 1915 he was able to put his vision to the test.
 As the central figure of Special Organization Şakir's organization was instrumental in enforced of the Tehcir law.
 For this, he has been described as "one of the architects" of the Armenian genocide.
 Halil Berktay writes that local governors objected to Şakir's deportation orders and called for his arrest.
 Dissidents were usually replaced by Unionist hardliners; sometimes twice if the replacement was not pliant. Şakir was involved in the subduing and deportation of the Armenian population in Ardanuç, where he was the head of the Special Organization, and Ardahan in 1914.